M0nkeyFl0wer/GitTasks/README.md

 # GitTasks

+⚠️ Early concept: This is an idea for a self-hosted planning assistant, not a finished product.
+Feedback, questions, or collaboration ideas are welcome—open an issue or start a conversation.

 **GitTasks** is a lightweight, open-source task manager built around GitHub Issues.
 It turns your repos into usable to-do lists that actually work on your phone, offline, or with your favorite Markdown setup.

 This project is the foundation of a broader open productivity system: it's the **task layer**.
 Not some all-in-one monster app—just a clean, focused tool for wrangling what needs doing.